|

 "It was private, my lady."

-Eowyn continued to look at him expectantly.
-He did not resist
+Eowyn continued to look at him expectantly; he did not resist

 her long.